dimasvas/jquery-live-search/README.md

 ```

 ### beforeRequestSend
 Method is called before request is sent.
-Can be used to validate user input.
+Can be used to validate user input.<br>
 Optional.

 ```javascript